Ren'ai Hunter: Release details

 The single will be released in six versions: a regular edition and five limited editions.
 The Regular Edition and the Limited Editions D and E are CD-only.
 The Limited Editiona A, B, and C come with a DVD containing a special version of the music video for the title song.

 The Limited Edition E is a special version to commemorate Risa Niigaki's graduation from Morning Musume.
 It contains an additional song, performed by her.
 The song is a cover of "Egao ni Namida (Thank You!
 Dear My Friends)" from Aya Matsuura's 2002 album First Kiss.
 As the group's producer Tsunku wrote in his comment about the single, the song is Risa Niigaki's favourite, although it is not a Morning Musume's song; she would always listen to it at the time when she was still a freshly joined member.

 All the limited editions include an entry postcard for a lottery to win a ticket to one of two single's launch events; one will be held on April 28 in the Kansai region, and the other on May 3 in the Kanto region.
 So, the Limited Edition D contains the same tracks as the Regular Edition, but sports a different cover and includes a lottery card.

 Composition

 The title track is an electropop song with a dubstep-influenced arrangement.

-Morning Musume's producer Tsunku explained that he made an electronic dance music song with deep bass, wanting to create an opposite of the previous single "Pyoco Pyoco Ultra".
+Morning Musume's producer Tsunku explained that he attempted to make an electronic dance music (EDM) song, wanting to create an opposite of the previous single "Pyoco Pyoco Ultra".

 Also, Tsunku has revealed that the coupling track "Watashi ga Ite Kimi ga Iru" is an energetic song.